1. Home/

 • Modularization of complex workflows into independently developable services

-• Technological heterogeneity for optimal tool selection per requirement
+• Technological heterogeneity for optimal tool selection based on requirements

 • Independent scalability of individual process components